 Copycat Hawaiian Punch a classic summer drink recipe that is easy to make with a variety of juice & nectars; and the red food coloring is optional.

 This recipe for Copycat Hawaiian Punch brings back childhood memories of me at the pool with a red-stained smile on my face.
-What is great about this recipe, you don’t have to have the red-stained smile to be happy.
+What is great about this recipe is that you don’t have to have a red-stained smile to be happy.

-Fruity drinks and sherbert punches are always a spring and summer must-have.
-These”fancy” drinks as my kids refer to them always make for a beautiful centerpiece.
+Fruity drinks and sherbert punches are always spring and summer must-haves.
+These”fancy” drinks, as my kids refer to them, always make for a beautiful centerpiece.

-There are so many things going on the in summer from parties, showers, barbecues, get-togethers and well, lemonade or fruit punch stands that it is nice to have a fun drink recipe on hand like this Copycat Hawaiian Punch.
+There are so many things going on in summer, from parties, showers, barbecues, get-togethers, and lemonade or fruit punch stands, that it is nice to have a fun drink recipe on hand like this Copycat Hawaiian Punch.

 There are two things that I remember about Hawaiian Punch.

 First is the board game.
 Does anyone else remember that?
-The second is having this classic summer drink at the pool with my mom and siblings.
+The second is having this classic summer drink with my mom and siblings at the pool.

 My sister Tami always had the biggest red-stained smile from the amount of Hawaiin Punch she drank.
 I honestly feel like she did this on purpose to upset my mom.
 Lol.

-I hadn’t had Hawaiian Punch in a long time, honestly since my childhood until I had kids.
+I hadn’t had Hawaiian Punch in a long time since childhood until I had kids.
 I wanted to create that same fun, red-stained smiles.
 There was only one issue I wanted to know what was in their drinks and I wanted to be able to make them myself.

-This recipe literally tastes just like the original and even better!!!
-It stays well in the fridge for 3 days – and the kids will love this.
+This recipe tastes just like the original—and even better!
+It stays well in the fridge for three days, and the kids will love it.

-Fun to serve this just as is, no food coloring and adding a scope of raspberry sherbet – this makes a great punch.
+It’s fun to serve this just as is, with no food coloring, and adding a scope of raspberry sherbet – this makes a great punch.

 Copycat Hawaiian Punch